gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 sourly.

 Ishad nods sympathetically.
 "Sorry about that.
 Now, put yours hands back here, would you?
 Ah, where's that cord?
-Lad, do you have the---right.
+Lad, do you have the—right.
 Arms crossed, please.
 No, no, at the wrists, don't be clever."

 The guard does as he's told.
 Vurt ties the first guard's wrists together, then